iam-rahul-sah/GitTutorials/README.md

 6. Pushing to a remote branches
 `git push -u origin <local branch>`
--u specifies to keep track of remotee branch, so next time we can use "git push" simply.
+-u specifies to keep track of remote branch, so next time we can use "git push" simply.

 7. Tracking branches(connecting branches with each other)
 ```